 Subsequently, in November 2019 during the ICANN66 Montréal meeting, the Working Group agreed that it would need to: 1) conclude its initial review of the URS procedure; 2) consolidate or otherwise finalize the Sub Team proposals to formulate the Working Group preliminary recommendations; and 3) narrow down the number of individual proposals for inclusion in the Initial Report.
 This work was completed in December 2019 for the Sub Team proposals and January 2020 for the individual proposals.

-On 22 and 27 August 2020, the Working Group referenced relevant sections in the Wave 1 Report of the Expedited PDP (EPDP) on a Temporary Specification for gTLD Registration Data Phase 1 Recommendation #27 and provided no objection to incorporating the staff-proposed approach in finalizing relevant recommendations relating to the URS and their contextual language.
+On 22 and 27 August 2020, the Working Group referenced relevant sections in the Wave 1 Report of the Expedited PDP (EPDP) on a Temporary Specification for gTLD Registration Data Phase 1 Recommendation #27.
+On August 22nd, one WG member pointed out that the wave table summarizing the EPDP (which turns out to be different from language of the EPDP itself) appeared to be at odds with recently-adopted language and recommendations of the RPM WG.

 On 13 October 2020, following the deliberation on all public comments received, the Working Group agreed to publish a total number of fifteen (15) recommendations pertaining to the URS, including five (5) new recommendations originated from the individually-submitted proposals and one (1) additional recommendation as a result of the public comment review, as part of its Phase 1 final recommendations in its Final Report.